erkankarabulut/adaptive-wrf-tracing-tool/README.md

-# Adaptive Learning-based Tracing Tool for Weather Research and Forecasting Software (2019)
+# Adaptive Learning-based Tracing Tool for Weather Research and Forecasting Software (2018)

 This project includes the implementation of the concepts that I developed in the scope of my BSc. thesis at the Software Quality R&D Lab, Yildiz Technical University, Istanbul.
-Please see the [thesis]() itself for more details.
+Please see the [thesis](https://github.com/erkankarabulut/adaptive-wrf-tracing-tool/blob/master/doc/Adaptive_Learning_Based_WRF_Tracing_Tool.pdf) itself for more details.

 ## Abstract